gbroder24/body-and-mind/README.md

 ### Hero Image

 The hero image attracts the user and indicates that body and mind is a calm and relaxing environment.
 It also informs the user with text overlay of the tag line and the location.
+There is also a call to action button.
+When selected it will navigate to the signup form.

 ![hero-image](assets/documentation/features/hero-image.PNG)